 Street photography is so much more than just walking around with a camera.
 It’s about ”seeing” a picture when it appears.
 But also placing yourself in interesting environments.
 To quote the American photojournalist Weegee: ”Street photography is about ƒ/8 and be there”.
 So go there!

 1 Old Delhi, India.
 It’s hard to find a country more colourful and energized than India.
-And the perfect focal point is Purani Dilli, the old town of Delhi.
+And the perfect focal point is Old Delhi, the oldest parts of the vibrating capital city.
 Increase the shutter speed and go face to face with a people who absolutely loves to get their photos taken.
-For a full in-depth article about Old Delhi, click here.

 2 Havana, Cuba.
 It’s like time stood still for the last 70 years.
 The old cars, the sun bleached facades, the genuine people who welcome you into their lives.
-So get your gear and start exploring a city where the possibilities for a unique photo seems unlimited.
-For a full in-depth article about Havana, click here.
+So get your gear and start exploring the streets of Havana, where the possibilities for a unique photo seem unlimited.

 3 Kathmandu, Nepal.
-As one of the most chaotic cities in South Asia, you never know what to expect behind the next corner.
+As one of the most chaotic cities in South Asia, you never know what to expect behind the next corner in Kathmandu.
 Keep your lens wide open and get lost in an inferno of people, tuk-tuks, bicycles, and street vendors.
-For a full in-depth article about Kathmandu, click here.

 4 Miami, Florida.
 Certainty not the most exotic place to travel, but the city has a long history of attracting flamboyant and stylish people.
 Something that comes in handy for street photography.
 Head to the South Beach boardwalk or take a walk in Wynwood, the hip art district of the city.

 5 Seoul, South Korea.
 The clash between tradition and modernity in Seoul opens up a lot of interesting photo opportunities.
 Visit the Gyeongbokgung Palace for a glimpse of local family traditions or portray the street vibe at the Namdaemun food market.